Scottsdale, AZ Rehab for Holistic Treatment of Drugs & Alcohol

 This deals with determining the proper rehabilitation center or institute the patient should be admitted in.
 Take note that not all rehabilitation centers admit everyone.
 Some have fields of specialization while others provide general care.

-Before a patient is admitted, he or she will undergo a screening processes.
+Before a patient is admitted, he or she will undergo a screening process.
 The program in which the patient will be recommended to undergo will be decided and if necessary, the patient will be evaluated for dual diagnosis treatment if depression or anxiety is playing a major role.
 Programs can be categorized into two varieties: outpatient and inpatient.

 The screening process often includes getting key pieces of information — like drug use, family history, and even financial history — from the patient.
 Primarily, the biggest factors that influence the type of treatment that will be provided are the severity and type of addiction.